eudemonics/1plus1toolkit/README.md

     For more information, please refer to the "LICENSE AND NOTICE" file that should accompany all official download releases of this program.

-HALF-ASSED ONEPLUS ONE TOOLKIT by vvn
+**HALF-ASSED ONEPLUS ONE TOOLKIT by vvn [ eudemonics on xda-developers ]**

-VERSION: 1.3.2 BETA
+**VERSION: 1.3.3 BETA**

-RELEASE DATE: SEPTEMBER 8, 2014
+**ORIGINAL RELEASE DATE: AUGUST 23, 2014**

+**RELEASE DATE: DECEMBER 30, 2014**

-GITHUB RELEASE DATE: DECEMBER 30, 2014
+**GITHUB RELEASE DATE: DECEMBER 30, 2014**

 YEAH!!!! finally got github working with it! :)

 https://github.com/eudemonics/1plus1toolkit

-to download:
+to download using git:

 git clone https://github.com/eudemonics/1plus1toolkit.git 1plus1toolkit

+to run:

+cd 1plus1toolkit
+./opotoolkit.py

+or this:

+cd 1plus1toolkit && python opotoolkit.py

-if for some reason the files from github don't work, here are links to the last working versions:
+if for some reason the files from github don't work, here are links to the last STABLE version files (version 1.3):

 http://notworth.it/opo/opotoolkit.py.txt